Common Causes of Home Flooding You Shouldn’t Ignore

 Don’t Forget the Mold Risk After Water Damage

 One of the most serious consequences of unchecked leaks or flooding is the potential for mold growth.
 In Florida’s warm, humid climate, mold can start to develop within 24–48 hours after water intrusion.
 Once it takes hold—whether in walls, under flooring, or inside HVAC ducts—it can spread quickly, affecting both your property and indoor air quality.
-That’s why it’s important to follow water cleanup with a professional mold inspection and, if necessary, mold remediation.
+That’s why it’s crucial to follow water cleanup with a professional mold inspection and, if necessary, mold remediation.
 Addressing mold early can save you thousands in repairs and protect your family’s health.